mikekppp/singleton-swift-macro-mikekppp/README.md

 ```

 4. Now you may call `MyClass.shared` without having to add boilerplate to your singleton classes.
-5. The macro can also be applied to Structs:
+5. The macro can also be applied to structs:

 ```swift
 import Singleton